-Buenos Aires is the de facto cultural capital of South America.
-Known for its European-style architecture, sultry tango, and delicious food and wine, it's the perfect spot to spend all or part of a romantic honeymoon south of the Equator.
+Buenos Aires, a city colonized by Spain in the 16th century, is a cultural capital of South America.
+Known for its European-style architecture, the tango, and delicious food and wine, it's a great spot to spend all or part of a romantic honeymoon south of the equator.
 Here, our ideal itinerary for a Buenos Aires honeymoon.

 What to See and Do

-Much of the appeal of Buenos Aires is living the life of the Portenos, as the locals are called: strolling the tree-lined cobblestone streets and admiring the European-style architecture, indulging in fine wine and tender steak, and dancing the tango (or just watching) as night falls.
+Much of the appeal of Buenos Aires is living the life of the Portenos, as the locals are called: strolling the tree-lined cobblestone streets and admiring the city, indulging in fine wine and tender steak, and dancing the tango (or just watching) as night falls.

 Wander some of the city's neighborhoods, such as San Telmo, where there's a bustling outdoor flea market on Sundays, or Recoleta, home of the famous above-ground La Recoleta Cemetery where Eva Peron is buried.
 See a show at Teatro Colon opera house or tour La Casa Rosada, the Argentine version of the White House.

 When it comes to tango, you have several options.
-Plenty of tango houses offer lessons and many offer shows and dinner, as well.
+Plenty of tango houses offer lessons and many offer shows and dinner.
 For a more informal experience, head to the milongas (neighborhood tango bars) or simply watch for a show on the street, as many dancers double as street performers working for tips from the crowd.

 Check out life outside the city on a day trip to the pampas, the fertile grassy plains that stretch south from Buenos Aires.
 This is the home of the gauchos, Argentina's cowboys, and the cattle that make the country's famously tender steak.
 Some working ranches (estancias), like Estancia Los Dos Hermanos, welcome guests for horseback rides; these trips almost often include lunch (delicious beef, of course) and sometimes include entertainment like rodeo skill demonstrations, gaucho music, and dance.